Paydirt Dollars

 Paydirt Dollars is the term used to refer to the in-game dollar which is based on the historical U.S. dollar.
 While not a Virtual Currency, it is used to express the value of the in-game currencies, including Gold Dust and Gold Coins, and the price of in-game goods and services.
 In Paydirt, as it was in the 19th-century, gold is money, and the value of pure gold is fixed at $20.67 Paydirt Dollars.

-The Coinage Act of 1834 established the U.S. statutory price of gold at $20.67 per troy ounce and it remained at that price until 1933.
+The Coinage Act of 1834arrow-up-right established the U.S. statutory price of gold at $20.67 per troy ounce and it remained at that price until 1933.

 While the value of gold was set by law historically in order to facilitate its use as currency, the prices for goods and services fluctuated due to supply and demand.